Mohsin-Cyber-soc/Cyber-Certs/cisco-notes/networking-basic/README.md

 - `notes.md` — Detailed summaries of each module, theory, and networking concepts
 - `reference.md` — Cheat sheets, definitions, and useful external resources
-- Lab / Simulation Activities — Hands-on tasks using network simulation tools (e.g., Cisco Packet Tracer) to reinforce learning and practice real networking scenarios. :contentReference[oaicite:0]{index=0}
+- `Lab / Simulation Activities` — Hands-on tasks using network simulation tools (e.g., Cisco Packet Tracer) to reinforce learning and practice real networking scenarios. :contentReference[oaicite:0]{index=0}

 ---

 ## 🧠 Key Skills & Concepts Covered

-- Core networking fundamentals: devices, data flow, and how networks work :contentReference[oaicite:1]{index=1}
+- Core networking fundamentals: devices, data flow, and how networks work
-- The **OSI model**: understanding each of the 7 layers and their role in data transmission :contentReference[oaicite:2]{index=2}
+- The **OSI model**: understanding each of the 7 layers and their role in data transmission
-- TCP/IP protocols (IP, TCP, UDP) and how they underpin modern networking :contentReference[oaicite:3]{index=3}
+- TCP/IP protocols (IP, TCP, UDP) and how they underpin modern networking
-- Ethernet technology, switching, and VLAN basics :contentReference[oaicite:4]{index=4}
+- Ethernet technology, switching, and VLAN basics
-- IPv4 addressing and subnetting: how devices get addresses, and how to divide networks :contentReference[oaicite:5]{index=5}
+- IPv4 addressing and subnetting: how devices get addresses, and how to divide networks
-- Basic network security: firewalls, authentication, and device protection :contentReference[oaicite:6]{index=6}
+- Basic network security: firewalls, authentication, and device protection
-- Building and configuring small LANs — theory + simulated practice :contentReference[oaicite:7]{index=7}
+- Building and configuring small LANs — theory + simulated practice
-- Hands-on simulation using **Cisco Packet Tracer**: building, testing, and troubleshooting network topologies :contentReference[oaicite:8]{index=8}
+- Hands-on simulation using **Cisco Packet Tracer**: building, testing, and troubleshooting network topologies
 ---

 ## ✅ My Learning Approach